What is fascia and what is its influence on the body?

 How long is a regular session?

 Sessions may vary in length.
 This is because each session has a different focus.
 On average, a session takes about 75 minutes.
 It is useful to plan for the full 90 minutes.

 What do I wear?

 It is best for the Rolfer™ to work directly on the skin.
 This way, it is easier to feel and work on the different layers of connective tissue (fascia).
 Therefore, clients normally wear their regular underwear.
 Alternatively, a bikini or short swimming trunks, as well as gym shorts and sports bras can be worn.
 While working on the table, we can use a sheet or a blanket so you feel more comfortable and warm.

 How much does it cost?

-Please refer to the rates page for details on prices and special offers.
+Please refer to the rates page for details on prices.

-Does the German health insurance cover the costs for treatment?
+Does my health insurance cover the costs for treatment?